mui/material-ui/docs/data/material/components/alert/alert.md

 <p class="description">An alert displays a short, important message in a way that attracts the user's attention without interrupting the user's task.</p>

 :::info
-This component is not documented in the [Material Design guidelines](https://material.io/), but MUI supports it.
+This component is not documented in the [Material Design guidelines](https://material.io/), but it is available in Material UI.
 :::

 {{"component": "modules/components/ComponentLinkHeader.js"}}